-The subject of economics has been gaining popularity since a while now.
-Which is why we thought of bringing you the top 10 universities in Europe to study Economics.
+The subject of economics has been gaining popularity for a while now.
+This is why we thought of bringing you to the top 10 universities in Europe to study Economics.
 Economics is a great subject to pursue if you are looking for a career in finance or economics itself.
 While most of the rankings are full of UK and USA universities, EDUopinions decided to talk about the top 10 universities in Europe to study Economics based on faculty, research, international students diversity and other crucial factors.
 The rankings have been taken from The QS Rankings, The Times Higher Education Rankings and RePEc.

 Through EDUopinions, you can also get free information about any university or business school.
 Today we are going to introduce you to the following institutions: